 Obesity is one of the most pressing health threats to families and children nationwide.
 Today, one-third of American children and adolescents are either obese or at risk of becoming obese.
 Children who are overweight or obese increase their likelihood of developing heart disease, type 2 diabetes, stroke, asthma and a host of other serious health problems.
 In addition to the extraordinary toll on our nation’s health, obesity also poses a tremendous financial burden.
 The direct and indirect health costs associated with obesity

 Reversing the childhood obesity epidemic requires a comprehensive, multi-component approach.
-Everyone has a role to play, from government at all levels, to communities and schools,
+Everyone has a role to play, from government at all levels, to communities and school

 During the past three years, the Local Government Commission (LGC) has been working with the Robert Wood Johnson Foundation on the Active Living Leadership project to identify specific ways in which local and state governments can take action to create healthier communities.